flox/flox/cli/flox/doc/flox-edit.md

 ## Sync the local manifest with the current generation.

-When unsing environments that were pushed or pulled from FloxHub, local changes to the manifest in `.flox/env/manifest.toml` will block the use of imperative environment commands `flox {install, uninstall, upgrade}`.
+When using environments that were pushed to or pulled from FloxHub, changes to the local manifest in `.flox/env/manifest.toml` will block the use of imperative environment commands `flox {install, uninstall, upgrade}`.
-In this case, a new generation has to be created from the local changes first or the local changes discarded.
+In this case, a new generation has to be created from the local manifest first or the changes discarded.
-Run `flox edit --sync` to create a new generation, or `flox edit --reset` to discard local changes and reset to the current latest generation.
+Run `flox edit --reset` to discard local changes and reset to the current latest generation, or `flox edit --sync` to create a new generation.
+`flox edit` will always create a new generation including prior changes to the local manifest.

 # OPTIONS